tus/tusd/docs/_advanced-topics/hooks.md

 Note that the URL must include the `http://` or `https://` prefix!

-#### Timeout and Size Limit

-By default, tusd employs a default request timeout of 15s for all HTTP(S) hook to prevent hanging hooks and uploads.
-In addition, the response content is limited to 5 KiB by default.
-If you need longer execution time or larger content sizes, you can configure these limits using the `-hooks-http-timeout` and `-hooks-http-size-limit` flags.
-For detailed information on these flags, run `tusd --help`.

 #### Requests

 For each hook, tusd will send an individual HTTP request to the provided endpoint.
 The request body is the JSON-encoded hook request containing more details about the corresponding event.
 Its values are as described [above](#hook-requests-and-responses).